-The granting of this request would promote the effectiveness and objectives of Chapter 205A, Hawaii Revised Statutes, relating to coastal zone management program.
-Given the fact that the parcel has been previously cleared and developed with structures, it is unlikely that any archaeological features and threatened species of plants or animals are present on the property.
-There is no designated public access to the mountain areas over the property.
-The subject property is located over 9 miles from the nearest shoreline and is adjacent to an existing mix of agricultural, residential and pasture uses.
+The granting of this request would promote the effectiveness and objectives of Chapter 205A, Hawaii Revised Statutes, relating to the Coastal Zone Management Program.
+Given the fact that the parcel has been previously cleared and developed with the existing structures and open grassed playfield, it is unlikely that any archaeological features and threatened species of plants or animals are present on the property.
+There is no designated public access to the mountain or coastal areas over the property.
+The subject property is located over 5.5 miles from the nearest shoreline and is adjacent to residential and vacant uses.
 The proposed development will not impact any recreational, including access to and along the shoreline, mountain access, scenic and open space nor visual resources, coastal ecosystems, and marine coastal resources.
 Further, the property will not be affected by any coastal hazards nor beach erosion.
 Finally, due to its location, it is not anticipated that the proposed monopole would significantly obstruct any ocean (makai) views or significantly affect view planes.
-Therefore, the approval of the subject request shall not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.
+Therefore, the approval of the subject request shall not be contrary to the objectives and policies of the Coastal Zone Management Program.

 The desired use shall not adversely affect the surrounding properties.
-The 80-foot high proposed monopole and related improvements will be situated on a 400 square foot portion of a 35-acre parcel of land.
+The 80-foot high proposed monopole and related improvements will be situated on a 400-square foot portion of a 2.76-acre parcel of land.
 The use of stealth technology with a flagpole design is intended to minimize any visual impacts that the monopole and antennas would have to surrounding properties.
-The subject property is located in Mt.
-View, approximately 800 feet east (makai) of Enos Road.
-Adjacent lands to the north are zoned Agricultural - 20 acres (A-20a) and are in macadamia nut orchards.
-The adjacent parcel to the west of the subject property and fronting Highway 11, is zoned A-5a with two dwellings and in agricultural use.
-The adjacent parcel to the east is in pasture and with a macadamia nut orchard.
-Lands to the south and southeast across Highway 11 are zoned Single Family Residential - 20,000 square feet (RS-20), Agricultural - 10 acres (A-10a), and Agricultural - 20 acres (A-20a), and include existing dwellings and vacant lots.
-There is a non-conforming use further east (makai) on the opposite side of Highway 11, where Tiny Fisher Antique Shop is located.
-The pole will extend approximately 60 feet above the existing greenhouse and located approximately 550 feet back from Highway 11.
-It is expected that the monopole and flag would have some visibility by nearby residents and from Highway 11.
-However, the existing ironwood trees serving as windbreaks along the east and west property boundaries, will provide some buffer to minimize any visual impacts to the adjacent property owners.
+The property's north boundary borders Ainaloa Boulevard and its west side along Tiki Lane, a 40-foot roadway.
+The front third of the property has been developed with a mailbox structure and paved parking area, playground/picnic area, open basketball court, pavilions, restroom and shed since 1990.
+The remainder of the parcel is maintained open grassed playfield.
+A line of tall ohia trees, ferns and grasses border the east, south and a portion of the west property boundaries.
+The proposed facility is approximately 10 feet to the rear of the existing shed, 15-20 feet from the boundary along Tiki Lane, and approximately 250 feet from Ainaloa Boulevard.
+It is expected that the monopole and flag would have some visibility by nearby residents and from Ainaloa Boulevard.
+However, the existing ohia trees, ferns and grasses along the east, south, and portion of the west property boundaries, will provide some buffer to minimize any visual impacts to the adjacent property owners.
 Further, based on the stealth design, the monopole and antennas are disguised by concealing them within a flagpole, which is visually, a more acceptable structure.

 According to the applicant, the pole can either remain the natural gray color or be painted to minimize any further visual impact to the immediate area.
-It is recommended that initially, the monopole remain the natural gray color of galvanized steel, and that it be assessed in consultation with the Planning Department, to see if it blends in with the sky, prior to the decision to paint the monopole.
+It is recommended that initially, the monopole remains the natural gray color of galvanized steel, and that it be assessed in consultation with the Planning Department, to see if it blends in with the sky, prior to the decision to paint the monopole.
 Further, to avoid any unnecessary visual impact, an abandonment clause is included as a condition, to require removal of the monopole within 120-day after permanent abandonment.